 We note that our studies have been regarded as unethical by some due to the nature of asking participants to fabricate data (see for example Naomi Ellemers, 2017).
 We understand and respect that asking researchers to show one of the most widely condemned scientific behaviors is risky.
 While designing these studies, we also asked ourselves whether this was an appropriate design and ultimately regarded it was appropriate for several reasons.
 First, there was little utility in simulating potential data fabrication strategies because there is little to no knowledge of how researchers actually fabricate data.
-Second, the cases of data fabrication known to us are severely self-selected (i.e., based on detection bias), which would limit the ecological validity of any tests we could do on those.
-These two reasons made it necessary for us to collect fabricated data.
-After we had come to that decision, we also regarded that we should minimize the negative effect it had on the researchers participating.
-We attempted to minimize this negative effect by using findings from psychology research to decrease potential carry-over of this controlled misbehavior.
-Despite that some of our participants indicated that they felt initial unease with fabricating data for the study, no participants reached out afterwards indicating feeling conflicted.
-Moreover, we actively attempt to maximize returns of the data collected by sharing all the information we gathered openly and without restrictions.
+Second, the cases of data fabrication known to us are severely self-selected (i.e., based on detection bias), which would limit the ecological validity of any tests we could do on such suspect data.
+After we asking researchers to fabricate data in the context of our studies, attempted to minimize any negative effect of fabricating data by using findings from psychology research to decrease potential carry-over of this controlled misbehavior.
+Despite that some of our participants indicated that they felt initial unease with fabricating data for our studies, no participants reached out afterwards indicating feeling conflicted.
+Moreover, we actively attempted to maximize returns of the data collected by sharing all the information we gathered openly and without restrictions.
 We consider these reasons to balance the design and ask of our study from our participants.

 Another ethical issue is the dual use of these kinds of statistical methods to detect data fabrication.
 Dual use is the ethical issue where the development of knowledge can be used for both good- and evil purposes, hence, whether we should want to morally conduct this research.
 A traditional example is the research into biological agents that might be used for chemical warfare.
-For our research, a data fabricator might use our research to test their fabricated data until it goes undetected based on these methods.
+Here, a data fabricator might use our research to test their fabricated data until it goes undetected based on these methods.
 There is no inherent way to control whether malicious actors do this and one might argue that this is sufficient reason to shy away from conducting this kind of research to begin with.
-However, we argue that the potential ethical uses of these methods are substantial (improved detection of fabricated data by a potential many) and outweigh the potential unethical uses of these methods (undermining detection by a potential few).
+However, we argue that the potential ethical uses of these methods are substantial (improved detection of fabricated data in practice) and outweigh the potential unethical uses of these methods (undermining detection by some wrongdoers).
 Secrecy in this respect would actually enhance the ability of malicious actors to remain undetected, because when they find a way to exploit the system fewer people can investigate suspicions they might have.
 Hence, we regard the ethical issue of dual use to ultimately weigh in favor of doing the research, although we recognize that this might start a competition in undermining detection of problematic data.

 Some of our participants in Study 2 indicated using the Many Labs (or other open) data to fabricate their own dataset.
 During the interviews, some participants indicated that they thought this would make it more difficult to detect their data as fabricated.
 We did not investigate evidence for this claim specifically (this could be avenue for further research) but we note that our detection in Study 2 performed well despite some participants using genuine data.
 Moreover, we note that open data might actually facilitate the detection of fabricated data for two reasons.
-First, open data from preregistered projects improves the unbiased estimation of effect sizes, where the peer-reviewed literature inflates estimated effect sizes
+First, open data from preregistered projects improves the unbiased estimation of effect sizes and multivariate associations, where the peer-reviewed literature inflates estimated effect sizes

 30